zumdar/midi_organ_foot_pedals/README.md

 ## quick start guide

 * plug in the organ via USB-B cable into your computer.
-* the microcontoller should show up as Teensy MIDI in your MIDI devices in your favorite DAW
+* the microcontoller should show up as "Teensy MIDI" in your MIDI devices in your favorite DAW

 ### technical info
 - the keyboard starts on MIDI NOTE 36, or C2.